dalvizu/associate-devops-fuji-python/README.md

 ## Submitting:

-To submit your answer, open a merge request, or simply zip up the archive and send them back to your Ping contact.
+To submit your answer, create a private repo and send this your Ping Identity contact.
+Do not open a merge request, as we've discovered they can't be deleted without deleting the whole repository.

 ## Required Tools